-Summary: The advantages and disadvantages of peer observations
+Summary: What are the advantages and disadvantages of peer observations?

 Peer observations are when people are observed by someone at the same level, usually meaning a fellow teacher rather than a senior member of staff such as a Director of Studies.
 The person who observed then gives some feedback, which could be anywhere from a simple "Thanks, I thought it was great" to written feedback based on an observation task form they have been given or have chosen.

 Although peer observations are no substitute for regular observations by people with more experience and knowledge of teaching, being observed by and observing your colleagues does have some advantages even over that more formal kinds of observations.
 Because of that and the advantages listed below, many schools at least think about running peer observations occasionally or as a regular part of a CPD programme.
 Teachers, however, do not always see the advantages when it means more time and effort for them without any obvious effort from the management, and it can take a real focus on how to use the advantages to the full and avoid the disadvantages listed below in order to make a system of peer observations run smoothly from Day One.
 Please note that the number of disadvantages outnumbering the number of advantages below in no way means I don't recommend peer observations, which I do, very strongly.

 The advantages of running peer observations

 It can save management time: This could mean a DoS being able to do something else when they would be sitting through a class, or on them being able to concentrate on observing people who need more help.
 See Disadvantages below for tips on how to make sure that teachers don't get the impression that peer observations are just to save management time and to make sure that it really does save management time.